kaaengine/kaa/docs/tutorial/part02.rst

 Let's ask a curious question.
 Our 'arrow' object has spatial dimentions: 100px width and 50px height.
 We tell the game to draw it at some specific position e.g. (300, 200).
 But what does this actually mean?
-Which pixel of the arrow will really be drawn in position (300, 200)?
+Which pixel of the arrow will really be drawn at position (300, 200)?
 The top-left pixel?
 Or the central pixel?
 Or maybe some other pixel?

 By default it's the central pixel.
 That anchor point of a node is called 'origin'.
 Let's visualize the idea by drawing a 'pixel marker' image in position of arrow2 and arrow3